fefe982/DeMangleVC/mangling_schema.md

 For function with no parameters, `X` (without the ending `@`) is used. `X` represents `void` in `BaseType`.

-The ending `@` can be replaced by `Z`, which show that the paramter list of the function end in ellipsis (`...`).
-If the whole parameter list is an elipsis, it is represented as a single `Z`.
+The ending `@` can be replaced by `Z`, which show that the parameter list of the function ends in ellipsis (`...`).
+If the whole parameter list is an ellipsis, it is represented as a single `Z`.

 ### `ExceptSpecifier`

 It uses the same format as `ParamList`.

-C++ has exception specification for function, which used to the form of *dynamic-exception-specification* (`throw(int, short, std::exeception)`).
+C++ has exception specification for functions, which used to use *dynamic-exception-specification* (`throw(int, short, std::exeception)`).
 The `ExceptSpecifier` is a list of types mentioned in this *dynamic-exception-specification*.
 A single `Z` is used when there is no exception specification.
-This is how `UndecoratedSymbolNames` interpretes the `ExceptSpecifier`.
+This is how `UnDecorateSymbolName` interprets the `ExceptSpecifier`.

-However, as this is not actually implemented, and the *dynamic-exception-specifiction* being replaced by *noexcept-specifier*, VC++ actullly only generates `Z` for this part.
+However, as this is not actually implemented, and the *dynamic-exception-specification* being replaced by *noexcept-specifier*, VC++ actually only generates `Z` for the exception specification.

 ## `Declaration`

-The full symbol represetion the declaration of an entity.
+The full symbol represents the declaration of an entity.
 It always starts with `?`.
-User defined entities always starts with `?`.
-There are some compiler-generated entities that do not start with `?`, those out of scope of this article.
+Functions and variables declared in the source file always starts with `?`, when it is mangled as C++.
+There are some compiler-generated entities that do not start with `?`, those are out of scope of this article.

 The basic structure of a declaration is `?
-QualifiedName IdentType`, that is a qualified followed by its type.
-There are some compiler-generated symbols uses something different from this pattern.
-They are also included in [CFG.txt](CFG.TXT) and discussed in ["special symbols"](special_symbols.md).
+QualifiedName IdentType`, which is a qualified name followed by its type.
+There are some compiler-generated symbols uses something different form from this pattern.
+They are also included in [CFG.txt](CFG.TXT) and discussed in [“special symbols”](special_symbols.md).
 They will not be included here.

 ## `IdentType`

-A `Declaration` can be a variable or a function, and has the form of `'?'
-QualifiedName IdentType`.

-`IdentType` is a `VariableType` type for variable, `NonMemFuncMod FuncP` for non-member function, and `MemFuncMod CVQThis FuncP` for member functions.
+A `Declaration` can be a variable or a function. `IdentType` is a `VariableType` for variable, `NonMemFuncMod FuncP` for non-member function, and `MemFuncMod CVQThis FuncP` for member functions.

 ### `VariableType`

-A `VariableType` consists of three part, `VarKind Type CVQVar`. `VarKind` shows the "kind" of the variable. `Type` and `CVQVar` combined should be the type of the variable in the C++ point of view.
+A `VariableType` consists of three part, `VarKind Type CVQVar`. `VarKind` shows the “kind” of the variable. `Type` and `CVQVar` combined should be the type of the variable in the C++ point of view.

 In the C++ point of view, `CVQVar` is part of the type information, but not the variable.
-However, VC++ mangles the top-level CV-qualifier differently.
-When *cv-qualifier* is also encoded in `Type`, the final `CVQVar` is ignored.
+However, VC++ mangles the top-level CV-qualifier differently, separated from the `Type`.
+When *cv-qualifier* is also encoded in `Type` (such as `RefType`), the final `CVQVar` is ignored.

 #### `VarKind`